 Banknotes and coins returned from circulation

-The number and value of banknotes and coins returned to the reporting NCB during the reporting period.
+The number and value of banknotes and coins returned to the reporting national central bank (NCB) during the reporting period.

-The number and value of banknotes checked for authenticity and fitness by the reporting NCB on banknotes sorting machines or manually, during the reporting period.
+The number and value of banknotes checked for authenticity and fitness by the reporting NCB, either using banknote sorting machines or manually, during the reporting period.

 Sorted to unfit

-The number and value of banknotes sorted to unfit, and thus withdrawn from circulation, during the reporting period.
+The number and value of banknotes found to be unfit, and thus withdrawn from circulation, during the reporting period.

 The design series of euro banknotes issued by the Eurosystem central banks.